ihnatsen/TrainingDataBase/README.md

-# This is a repository for practicing writing SQL queries on PostgreSQL. :keyboard:
+# This is a repository for practicing writing SQL queries on PostgreSQL.
+It's concerned with the nuts and bolts of queries. :keyboard:

 ## Exercises one: Training join Weather.